AdobeDocs/audience-manager.en/help/using/features/administration/administration-overview.md

 ### Ensure Access Protection for Sensitive Data Sources {#protect-sensitive-data-sources}

 You can configure [!UICONTROL Role-Based Access Control] at trait, segment, and destination level, for each user group.

-This capability allows you to manage how your users view, create, read, write, and edit specific data sets, and even restrict users from accessing data sets that should not be available to them.
+This capability helps you manage how your users view, create, read, write, and edit specific data sets, and even restrict users from accessing data sets that should not be available to them.

 ![access-protection](assets/access-protection.png)